 Item Uncertainties Effect if actual result differs from assumption Property, Plant & Equipment Operational assets are depreciated over the best estimate of an assets useful economic life.
 These asset lives are based upon assumed repairs and maintenance being carried out to maintain an asset.
 Asset lives are based upon information provided by the Council's valuer.
 If the useful economic life of an asset is reduced, depreciation increases and the carrying value of an asset will fall.
 Pension Liability The estimation of the pension liability is based upon a number of factors and judgements applied by the scheme's actuary.
 Estimates are made upon judgements and conditions as seen by the actuary at a point in time.
 The effect of changing assumptions will result in changes in the valuation of the pension funds' assets and liabilities.
 Bad debt provisions (impairment of receivables) Debtors on the balance sheet assume an element of bad debt (when debtors cannot/will not settle their debt to the Council).
 Income receivable included in the accounts will differ from that actually received.
 The CI&E could be overstated.
 The effect is offset by establishing a suitable provision based upon the best information available on the likelihood of invoices not being settled.
-Bad debt provision - HB overpayments Where it has been found that Housing Benefit has been overpaid the Council is able to recover the overpayment from on- going benefit.
+Provision for impairment - HB overpayments Where it has been found that Housing Benefit has been overpaid the Council is able to recover the overpayment from on- going benefit.
 The Council has established a 100% provision against such overpayments due to the difficulty surrounding recovering such debts from individuals who are already short of money.
 Potential changes in the delivery of Housing Benefit with a possible transfer of the service to Central Government (with changes to Universal Credit), there is a risk that the Council will be left with all outstanding debt at the point of transfer.
 If the Council has overprovided then the income to the revenue account will have been understated.
 A share of the provision will then need to be written-back to the Income & Expenditure account.
+Business rates appeals A significant level of risk remains due to the volume of outstanding business rates appeals, which are processed by the Valuation Office.
+These accounts contain a provision for appeals losses.
+The value of the provision has been assessed using information on outstanding appeals rates and estimates applied at national government level.
+Where appeals are successful, refunds of business rates are generally repayable back to the latest valuation date which reduces the business rates yield in the year in which the refund is made.